 The Hagia Sophia museum in Istanbul, Turkey, is a treasure trove of photographic possibilities; a stunning architectural fantasy of a building filled with light and shadow gliding softly across the ancient marble surfaces.
 Of all the places to visit in Istanbul, a city bursting with incredible buildings, this was my favourite.
-It was my birthday on the day we chose to visit which made it all the more special.

-Sharon and I were spoilt with a brilliant view of the Hagia Sophia from our hotel room; the bulbous domes and rocket shaped minarets stirred our imagination and curiosity every day of our stay, especially when the haunting wail of the Muslim call to prayer crackled from the loudspeakers and echoed across the rooftops.
+Sharon and I were spoilt with a brilliant view of the most famous of Istanbul landmarks from our hotel room.
+The bulbous domes and rocket shaped minarets stirred our imagination and curiosity to see the Hagia Sophia inside, especially when the haunting wail of the Muslim call to prayer crackled from the loudspeakers and echoed across the rooftops.

 Museum with the Big Buttresses

-Up close to the building, on the day of our visit, the first thing I noticed was the intricate detail that is invisible from a distance; every last piece of the Hagia Sophia museum construction is a work of art it seems.
+Up close to the Hagia Sophia, the first thing I noticed was the intricate detail that is not apparent from a distance; every last piece of the museum construction is a work of art it seems.
 Nowhere did the builders take the simple or easy option.

 Before we even made it through the entrance gate there were tour guides who approached us rather suddenly, offering their services.
 It all felt a bit too informal, unprofessional I guess, so we declined, however, other people later told us the guides are really good.

-We bypassed the queue at the gate, choosing to purchase our Hagia Sophia tickets at the self-service kiosk nearby, then just walked through to the garden area after the obligatory bag search from security.
+We bypassed the queue at the gate, choosing to purchase our Hagia Sophia tickets at the self-service kiosk nearby, 40 Turkish Lira each, then just walked through to the garden area after the obligatory bag search from security.
 Using the kiosk saved a good few minutes.
 The Hagia Sophia opening hours in summer (15 April – 30 October) are from 9am – 7pm.

 Entrance to the museum itself is under tall archways supported by no nonsense, big chunky walls.
 These are in fact buttresses, added to support the weight of the main dome which had caused the outer walls to buckle.